domonik/neat_Pong/README.md

 Here it is possible to play around with the parameters and check how they influence the time that is necessary to produce an unbeatable AI opponent.
-For example it is possible to set the reward for holding the paddle at the same height as the ball to zero, which will negatively influence the mean training time.
+For example it is possible to set the reward for holding the paddle at the same height as the ball to zero, which might negatively influence the mean training time.

-The output of the program is a pickled neural network that can be included in a real pong game.
+The output of the program is a pickled neural network that can be included in a pygame pong game.
 This network is stored in the [winner.p](winner.p) file.